la-ots/pelican/docs/feature-blocks/languages.md

 ## Best Practices

-The Louisiana Census reveals four languages which should be accommodated in its digital products.
+The Louisiana Census reveals four languages which should be accommodated in its digital products:
   - English
   - French
   - Spanish